Goblin

 A plane, or other dimension, of psionic energy.

-After an accident, Hel's father gained the ability to
+After an accident, Hel's father gained the ability to enter this plane at will.

 ("Truth Be Told")